Tiffinger-Thiel-GmbH/atwhy/README.md

  {{ .Tag.example_tag }}
  ```

- Note: This is basically the syntax of the Go templating engine.
+ Note: This uses the Go templating engine.
  Therefor you can use the [Go templating syntax](https://learn.hashicorp.com/tutorials/nomad/go-template-syntax?in=nomad/templates).

 Each template can have a yaml header with the following fields: